October Bonus Episode - Corpse Medicine: Tomb to Table

 According to the Science History Institute writer Marielle Carr, she said, after this point, the meaning of mumia expanded to include not just asphalt, but other hardened resinous material from embalmed bodies, but the flesh of that embalmed body as well.

-Not only were they like, hey, I'd like that bitchman, they were like, I'd like that arm.
+Not only were they like, hey, I'd like that bitumen, they were like, I'd like that arm.

-Richard Sugg, who wrote Mummies, Canimals, and Vampires: The History of Corpse Medicine from the Renaissance to the Victorians.
+Awesome.
+Richard Sugg, who wrote Mummies, Cannabis, and Vampires: The History of Corpse Medicine from the Renaissance to the Victorians.

-He wrote, for certain practitioners and patients, there was almost nothing between the head and feet which could not be used in some way.
+He wrote, For certain practitioners and patients, there was almost nothing between the head and feet which could not be used in some way.
+Wow.

 He was correct.